nahuel242/documentation/docs/Using Randomness/v2-subscription/get-a-random-number.md

 1. Call `getRequestStatus()` specifying the `requestId` to display the random words.

 You deployed a simple contract that can request and receive random values from Chainlink VRF.
-To see more advanced examples where the contract can complete the entire process including subscription setup and management, see the [Example Contracts](/docs/chainlink-vrf/example-contracts/) page.
+To see more advanced examples where the contract can complete the entire process including subscription setup and management, see the [More Examples](/docs/vrf/v2/subscription/more-examples/) page.

 > 📘 Note on Requesting Randomness
 > Do not re-request randomness even if you do **not** receive an answer right away.
 Doing so would give the VRF service provider the option to withhold a VRF fulfillment, if it doesn't like the outcome, and wait for the re-request in the hopes that it gets a better outcome.
 This is similar to the considerations with block confirmation time.
 For more information, see the [VRF Security Considerations](/docs/vrf/v2/security/) page.